-The MindKind Study, a feasibility study, hopes to enable youth from the United Kingdom, South Africa, and India to work directly with mental health researchers to better understand how young people can manage their mental health.
+The MindKind Study, a feasibility study, aimed to enable youth from the United Kingdom, South Africa, and India to work directly with mental health researchers to better understand how young people can manage their mental health.

-The Centre for Mental Health Law & Policy at the Indian Law Society is collaborating with Sage Bionetworks, along with researchers from Oxford University, University of Cambridge, University of Washington, Walter Sisulu University, Higher Health, in this effort to pilot a mental health databank.
-This project is funded by the mental health priority area at the Wellcome Trust to enable their work to identify the next generation of treatments and approaches to prevent, intervene, manage and stop relapse of anxiety and depression in young people.
+The Centre for Mental Health Law & Policy at the Indian Law Society collaborated with Sage Bionetworks, along with researchers from Oxford University, University of Cambridge, University of Washington, Walter Sisulu University, Higher Health, in this effort to pilot a mental health databank.
+This project was funded by the mental health priority area at the Wellcome Trust to enable their work to identify the next generation of treatments and approaches to prevent, intervene, manage and stop relapse of anxiety and depression in young people.

 What is the potential impact?

-The study provides an extraordinary opportunity to engage culturally and contextually diverse groups of young people and researchers on critical questions for youth mental health.
+The study provided an extraordinary opportunity to engage culturally and contextually diverse groups of young people and researchers on critical questions for youth mental health.
 This is fundamental to strengthening the science of global mental health and ensuring that the solutions are informed by specific needs.